BGAcademy23/manual-curation/README.md

     This is achieved by navigating to the menu in PretextView (keyboard shortcut "u") and clicking "Generate AGP"

 Step 6.
 Run rapid_prextext2tpf_XL.
 This takes as input your outputted agp, your edited tpf and the original fasta file.
-THe output of this script is a csv file reflecting the chromosomes, a new tpf file that reflects the structure of what the new curated fasta will look like and a tpf file for an haplotigs that were marked in the curation.
+The output of this script is a csv file reflecting the chromosomes, a new tpf file that reflects the structure of what the new curated fasta will look like and a tpf file for an haplotigs that were marked in the curation.

     python rapid_pretext2tpf_XL.py <tpf> <agp>